 But fret not, we have some simple trips for how to find cheap flights so you can snap up the best deal and get on with more important things, like packing.

-Whether you’re planning ahead for the trip of a lifetime or scoping out an impromptu break, remember not to sweat it if travel dates, airports or even destinations need to be adjusted for savings.
+Whether you’re planning ahead for the trip of a lifetime or scoping out an impromptu break, remember not to sweat it if travel dates, airports or even destinations need to be adjusted for savings. try to find a local travel blog, like this one in New Braunfels.
+New Braunfels Activities.
+This way you can find some inexpensive things to do.
 Worst case scenario you spend an extra night in France and get to stroll down the Champs Elysee or see Great Uncle Sal in North Dakota for the first time in years.
 Flying into a nearby airport can mean getting to take a scenic bus or train ride.
 Remember, the journey is just as important as the destination.

 NOT ALL SEARCH ENGINES ARE CREATED EQUAL